tawhidurrahmandear/html-alert/README.md

-# HTML Alert replacing JS Window Alert
+# HTML Alert instead of JS Window Alert
 * Old Style: alert("Hello!
 What's up!!"); <br>
 * New Style: plain text message directly in HTMl.
 You can edit the HTML code to match template <br>
 * You can use same code for multiple times in same page.